d60402/i-o-who/README.md

 ### Create Your Datbase And Database User

-In order to create the Webtask, you'll need to provide a MongoDB URI which includes the login name and password for a MongoDB user that can write to the database.
+In order to create the webtask, you'll need to provide a MongoDB URI which includes the login name and password for a MongoDB user that can write to the database.
 >Since the procedures for creating the database and user credentials vary slightly from hosting providers, the details for doing so are not included here.
 Once you have completed these steps, you should have a MongoDB URI such as `mongodb://<dbuser>:<dbpassword>@ds123456.mlab.com:23456/<dbname>`.

 ### Setup Your Webtask Development Environment